raspberry-varg/university-course-sync-discord-bot/README.md

 Welcome to Course Sync, an all-in-one solution for a growing student Discord server population.

 ---
+## 🎉 Now beginning a major transition to TypeScript! 🧬

 ## ✏️ Set it, and forget it